rudolfgrauberger/sonar-cxx-wiki/Upgrade-Instructions.md

 Follow the general [installation steps](https://github.com/SonarOpenCommunity/sonar-cxx/wiki/Installation).
 Changes in the different versions are described below:

+**Upgrade to 1.2.2**

+* Compatible with SonarQube 6.7 LTS, 7.0, 7.1, 7.2, 7.3, 7.4, 7.5 and 7.6
+* Java Runtime Environment 8 is supported (Java 9 is not supported).
+* Optimized AST: some nodes are removed from AST.
+Please verify user defined checks and XPath expressions if they are still working.
+* Usage of C plugin in parallel.
+  * Please keep in mind that the C plugin is still experimental.
+  * You can use all cxx configuration properties also for the C plugin: use `sonar.c.xxx` instead of `sonar.cxx.xxx`
+  * You have to set specific (different) file extensions in `sonar.cxx.suffixes.sources` and `sonar.c.suffixes.sources`.
+  * Set `sonar.cxx.cFilesPatterns` in the C plugin configuration only (but not in the Cxx plugin configuration).
+* Json compilation database support `sonar.cxx.jsonCompilationDatabase` is also experimental only
+  * `sonar.cxx.scanOnlySpecifiedSources` is no more supported.
+There were conflicts with `sonar.sources` and `sonar.tests`.

 **Upgrade to 1.2.1**

 * Compatible with SonarQube 6.7 LTS, 7.0, 7.1, 7.2, 7.3, 7.4 and 7.5